riggles1/GunconDuino-With-Screen-Flash/README.md

 * On any hardware trigger press the Arduino sends a keyboard **L** pulse (to trigger the shader flash) followed by a buffered mouse click so the game receives valid XY coordinates and a click.
 * Trigger presses are continuously buffered so you can spam the trigger without missing shots.
+* If light is sensed before expected buffer release, it cancels the buffer and releases the shot instantly (the buffer is just a fallback, accommodating for laggier setups)
-* Default trigger buffer: **34 ms**.
-For 1-2 frames of lag, if you absolutely have to (inspect lag causes first) you can increase this delay.
+* The buffer releases at **42 ms**, which works with 1-3 frames of lag, but if you absolutely have to, you can increase this delay, but inspect your setup lag first.
-* Light sensing has a 48ms leniency window in case light is lost before the trigger press gets sent to the game (XY will always immediately update again at any frame light is sensed, it's just there if light is lost very momentarily, so there's zero latency drawbacks with this).
+* Light sensing has a 34ms leniency window in case light is lost before the trigger press gets sent to the game (XY will always immediately update again at any frame light is sensed, it's just there if light is lost very momentarily, so there's zero latency drawbacks with this).

 * For now, due to the flash shader being in the same render pipeline as the game, it's also affected by the 2 frame lag, so the input lag becomes 5 frames total.
 In the future maybe we could have a screen flasher that bypasses the game render pipeline.